flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 }
 ```

-There should be only one entry for the application, but it can contain multiple exceptions.
+There should be only one entry for the application, but it can contain
+multiple exceptions.
 Please make sure the reason is explanatory.
-The reason must not be "app-id predates this linter rule" for
-manually added exceptions by application maintainers.